Updated May 2018

 Due to baggage limitations and for ease of getting around on public transportation, we only bring one small carry on each – our backpacks – when we fly.
 And when we are on the road, since we have limited space van camping, we are also concerned with packing as light as possible.

 Thriftiness is part of our DNA but now that we are traveling more, we are especially concerned with saving money and the travel tips below are some of the ways we do that.

 Never underestimate the power of a good checklist.
 You won’t forget anything and it is helpful for not overpacking.

 Stay organized and think about what you really need.
 Before we began focusing on packing light, we would unpack from a trip and realize half of things we brought never came out of the suitcase.

 We both have reusable shampoo and conditioner bottles, but for years I would buy travel size toothpaste and contact solution.
 Then one day, we realized we could snap off the top (with a little effort) of the solution and refill it.

 We also found out we could squeeze a larger tube of toothpaste into our travel size tube.
 And guess what?
 It works and it’s not that hard to do!

 Utilize Contact Lens Cases

-Obviously this is unnecessary for a hiking or adventure trip, but on a weekend city escape it is perfect.
+Obviously this is unnecessary for a hiking or adventure trip, but on a weekend city escape, it is perfect.
 Travel size perfume can be pricey and usually comes in a glass bottle.
-Don’t buy it anymore, just refill this small spray bottle.
+Don’t buy it anymore, just refill this refillable spray bottle.